BrendelGroup/code4Rice3K/INSTALL.md

 You can simply run it with `./xinstallcheckprerequisites`, and it should tell you if if finds an error.

-There is more than one way to install softwares on your linux machine; You can run the `xinstallCode4Rice3K` script provided under the `bin/` directory, it will install all the necessary softwares, Or, if you prefer, you can manually install these softwares using the short guide below.
+There is more than one way to install softwares on your linux machine; You can run the `xinstallCode4Rice3K` script provided under the `bin/` directory, it will install all the necessary softwares.
+Or, if you prefer, you can manually install these softwares using the short guide below.
 For either methods, please make sure to keep track of paths of any installed binaries (see below for details).